 Medicaid HMOs exist in almost every state.
 These plans are still considered Medicaid, but they are separate from traditional Medicaid.
 You will need to undertake payer enrollment in traditional Medicaid first before you can enroll in any Medicaid HMOs in your state offers.

 Most states require all Medicaid beneficiaries to roll over to a Medicaid HMO Plan after 30 days of being on traditional Medicaid.
 The only people that are exempt (usually) are those that are disabled and receiving SSI, those who are over the age of 65 and those who are on Workman’s Compensation in addition to Medicaid.
 All others are generally rolled over to a Managed Care Plan, which means they must select a Medicaid HMO and a PCP.
 If you see one of these patients and you are not enrolled in their HMO and selected as their PCP, you will not be reimbursed for your services.
 If you are a specialist, you must be enrolled in their HMO and have a referral from the PCP or your claim will be denied.

 Consult with an expert

-Consulting with an expert in credentialing is the best way to ensure your claims are paid in a timely manner and that you are enrolled with all the prominent insurance carriers in your area.
-Credentialing is the heart and soul of billing.
+Consulting with an expert in medical credentialing is the best way to ensure your claims are paid in a timely manner and that your payor enrollment is done with all the prominent insurance carriers in your area.
+Medical Credentialing is the heart and soul of billing.
 If your credentialing is not completed correctly, you will surely miss the mark for your revenue goals.